Sonnto/ecommerce-website/README.md

 ## What to do?

-Click the buttons to start the adventure
+Click to navigate the website.
+Add, remove, purchase items.

 # Future Developments
 - Add new sign-in options from Apple, GitHub, Facebook, etc.